Undergraduate Admitted Student Next Steps

 - 500 students (first- and second-year students)

-- Building features include a cafe for student meal plans, a convenience store, bike space, top-floor terrace, and modern sustainable amenities
+- Building features include a cafe for student meal plans, a convenience store, bike space, a top-floor terrace, and modern sustainable amenities

 Submit Your Deposit